Researching and writing on race, religion, and belonging:

 SEEING AND BEING JESUS: How to Live God’s Radical Welcome as a Family

-Coming in April 2026, a resource for families of all shapes and sizes to consider how to see and be Jesus in the world together.
+A resource for families of all shapes and sizes to consider how to see and be Jesus in the world together.
+Now available at Amazon, Barnes and Noble, and Westminster John Knox Press.

 Published in collaboration with Around the Table, an initiative of the Presbyterian Church (USA).